manuel-tran/s5cl/README.md

 * Since we use the same embedding space for both labeled and unlabeled data, the unlabeled images will indirectly be moved to their corresponding labeled clusters.

-* After a few epochs, use the classifier to predict pseudo-labeles for the unlabeled images and replace the loss with a semi-supervised contrastive loss.
+* After a few epochs, use the classifier to predict pseudo-labeles for the unlabeled images and replace the self-supervised contrastive loss with a semi-supervised contrastive loss.

 ![illustration](img/illustration.png)